chainstacklabs/developer-hub-content/coding-articles/yehia-article-thegraph/Article.md

 That's all now.
 All initialize the ERC20 smart contract object.

 ```
+  // At the top of the file
+  import { Erc20 } from "./../generated/SwapPairs/Erc20";
+  // some code...
   // In src/swap-pairs.ts inside hanldePaireCreated
   // After assigning the timestamp
   const tokenOContract = Erc20.bind(event.params.token0);